• Skip to primary navigation

 Cheeses

 When it comes to creating a well-rounded Charcuterie board, it is important to include firm cheeses and soft cheeses.
-Adding a variety of texture and flavors is important.
+Adding a variety of textures and flavors is important.
 There are many, many kinds of cheese to choose from.
 Here is a selection of some of my favorites to add to a charcuterie.

-Firm and Medium Firm Cheese
+Firm and Medium-Firm Cheese

 • Parmigiano Reggiano